-With four children to watch over, 2020 felt like it was filled with constant anxiety.
-I was worried about how my kids were dealing with school, how they were doing without their friends, and how they were coping with the pandemic emotionally and mentally.
+With four children, three dogs, two businesses, and a husband, it felt like 2022 was filled with constant anxiety.
+I was worried about how my kids were dealing with school, if they were making new friends, and how they were adapting to this new sense of normal.
 I wanted their lives to feel as normal as possible while still keeping them safe and healthy.
-But now that 2021 is looking like more of the same—at least in the beginning anyway—I need to better manage my anxiety.
+But now that 2023 is looking like more of the same—I need to better manage my anxiety.

 Anxiety disorders are the most common mental illness in the U.S. They affect 40 million adults in the U.S. age 18 and older, or 18.1 percent of the population every year.